-In October 2019 a JWG has been set up for elaboration of the Programme.
-One of its main tasks was to periodically review and make suggestions and proposals to the programming progress, to approve the main stages of the programme preparation and finally to agree on programme documents and narratives.
+In October 2019 a Joint Working Group (JWG) has been set up for elaboration of the Programme.
+One of its main tasks was to periodically review and make suggestions and proposals to the programming progress as well as to approve the main stages of the programme preparation and finally the Programme as a whole.

-Respecting the partnership principle JWG is being composed of a balanced number of representatives of the two partnering countries, including representatives of public authorities (national, regional and local), economic, social and environmental partners.
+Respecting the partnership principle JWG is composed of a balanced number of representatives of the two partnering countries, including representatives of public authorities (national, regional and local), economic and social partners including environmental partners, and bodies responsible for promoting social inclusion, gender equality and non-discrimination.,.
 In order to ensure a transparent and balanced representation of the civil society in the JWG, Managing Authority carried out a selection process of non-governmental organisations.
-Following the assessment of the submitted proposals, several NGOs in the area of education, science and culture became members of the JWG.
+Following the assessment of the submitted proposals, several NGOs in the area of education, science and culture became members of the Joint Working Group for Programming.
+The following documents have been adopted by the JWG:

-In its course of work, JWG adopted the following programme-related documents:

-- The first meeting of the JWG took place in Sofia on 09.10.2019 on which Rules and procedures and a Concept note with a time-schedule for the programming process were adopted;

-- In July 2020 the Territorial Analysis for Bulgaria - North Macedonia Cross-border Area including the SWOT analysis was approved;

-- The first draft Programme's Intervention Logic was approved in October 2020.
-Following the interinstitutional agreement at the end of 2020 on the draft cohesion policy regulations, including the draft Interreg regulation and its requirements on the thematic concentration, the draft Programme's

-Intervention logic was revised accordingly and was discussed and approved by the JWG during online meeting on 11 February 2021.

-- The first draft of the programme (sections related to programme strategy - territorial needs and potentials, objectives and priorities, indicative actions, communication measures) - was approved and finalized in January 2022, while the full draft of the programme was presented for discussion on 11 March 2022.
+- The first meeting of the JWG took place in Sofia on 09.10.2019 on which Rules and procedures and a Concept note with a time-schedule for the programming process were adopted; - In July 2020 via written procedure the Territorial Analysis for Bulgaria North Macedonia Cross-border Area including the SWOT analysis was approved via written procedure; - The first draft Programme's Intervention Logic was approved via written procedure in October 2020.
+Following the interinstitutional agreement at the end of 2020 on the draft cohesion policy regulations, including the draft Interreg regulation and its requirements on the thematic concentration, the draft Programme's Intervention logic was revised accordingly and was discussed and approved by the JWG at on online meeting on 11 February 2021. - The first draft of the Interreg-IPA Programme Bulgaria North Macedonia 2021-2027 sections related with programme strategy territorial needs and potentials, objectives and priorities of the programme, indicative actions, communication measures was approved through written procedure, finalized in January 2022, while the full draft of the programme was presented for discussion on 11 March 2022.

-Task Force Group on the elaboration of the Integrated territorial strategy (TS) for the CBC region
+Task Force (TF) on the elaboration of the Integrated territorial strategy for the CBC region

-For the purpose of implementation of PO 5, the MA/NA organized a bottom-up driven process for setting up a Territorial Strategy in compliance with art.
-29 of the CPR Regulation.
-A Task Force Group (TFG) was established to lead the process and agree on the final version of the TS representing all relevant stakeholders.
-The main responsibility of the TFG is to collaborate with the Consultant during the elaboration of the TS and to feed in results of dialogues with relevant stakeholders, databases, expert positions etc. The first draft of the Strategy has been published for public consultations on April 14, 2021 as received comments from local stakeholders had been incorporated in the revised version of the TS.
+For the purpose of implementation of PO 5, the Managing and National authorities, supported the local stakeholders for the elaboration of a territorial strategy for integrated measures.
+A Task Force (TF) was established representing all relevant regional and local authorities and bodies, as well as other local stakeholders related to the preparation and implementation of the strategy (pursuant to Art.
+29 of the CPR).
+The main responsibility of the TF is to collaborate with the Consultant during the elaboration of the Integrated Territorial Strategy under PO5 "Europe closer to citizens" and to feed in results of dialogues with relevant stakeholders, databases, expert positions etc. The first draft of the Strategy has been published for consultations on April 14, 2021 as received commends from local stakeholders had been incorporated in the revised version of the document.

-Public campaign for collecting project ideas under the TS
+Public campaign for collecting project ideas under the Integrated Territorial Strategy